 We write, distribute and promote reports, articles, technical publications and research papers.
 We help identify research and monitoring priorities and assist with experimental design and robust data collection.

 RIMU supports robust practices and provides the justification and transparency in the council’s decision-making that ultimately shapes Auckland and the environment in which we live.

-Knowledge Auckland is a place to find and share useful research, information and data about Auckland including Auckland Council research publications.
+Knowledge Auckland is a place to find and share research, information and data about Auckland including Auckland Council research publications.

-This website also hosts publications and research resources from a variety of sources (government reports, other local authority publications, research organisation reports, university research publications, etc) and aims to provide decision-makers, researchers, and communities with good access to information and analysis needed to plan for Auckland’s future.
+This website also hosts publications and research resources from a variety of other sources (government reports, other local authority publications, research organisation reports, university research publications, community organisation reports, etc.) and aims to provide decision-makers, researchers, and communities with good access to the information and analysis needed to plan for Auckland’s future.